johntran1203/NBA-Players/README.md

 *These are examples only.
 Replace with your own Post-MVP features.*

 - link everything and make sure it work
-- any more Css to make it look nicer
+- add more CSS to make it look nicer